Mercer County is named for John F Mercer, who was an American lawyer, painter and politician from Virginia and Maryland.

 Surrounding County Courthouses:

 Location: 802 East Main Street / Broadway Street

 Built: 1911 – 1913

 Architect: R W Van Trump and Rae Sanneman of Kansas City

 Contractor: J E Anderson of Kansas City.

-Description: The building faces north and is a two story gray colored stone structure.
-The building is located on landscaped grounds in the center of Unionville.
-The rectangular shaped building is 65 feet by 90 feet.
+Description: The building faces north and is a two story gray colored stone and concrete structure.
+The rectangular shaped building is located on landscaped grounds in the center of Unionville.
+The building is 65 feet by 90 feet.
 The north front has a projecting portico supported by four high columns with a pediment above at the roof line.
 There is stone trim around the main entrance.
 A projecting cornice runs below the flat roof line.
 In the interior, there is a 300 person assembly room on the first story.
 The large courtroom is located on the second story.
 The building houses the County Circuit Court.

 History: The county was created in 1845 and Princeton was designated as the county seat.
 The first courthouse was a two story log structure built in 1847.
 The second courthouse was a brick structure built in 1858 by H B Nesbitt at a cost of $8,000.
 The third and present courthouse was constructed in 1911 to 1913 at a cost of $76,000.

 Photos taken 2009